OIM3640/resources/project.md

 You should come to class with a document that describes the main idea of your project.
 We will have about 10 minutes to meet with each team, so we ask that you come to the meeting without your laptop, but with a printed version of your document.
 You should designate one of the two team members to take notes.

-You also need to upload this proposal to your project GitHub repository using [markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
+You also need to commit and push this proposal to your project GitHub repository using [markdown format](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).
 Your proposal should contain seven parts, as specified below.
 The document need not be very long, but the more detail you include, the better feedback we can provide for your team:

 1. **The Big Idea**: What is the main idea of your project?
 What topics will you explore and what will you accomplish?
 Describe your minimum viable product (MVP) and your stretch goal.
 2. **Learning Objectives**: Since this is a team project, you may want to articulate both shared and individual learning goals.